Chaitran77/hangman/README.md

 Upon loading, a start button is displayed, which when clicked begins the game by showing the user an empty word stage with lines representing each unguessed letter in the word.
 The user can then press any key and if the key is a letter which has not been guessed, it will be checked for correctness and appropriately placed on screen.

 At the end of the game, the letters are colourised based on correctness and a win/lose dialog is displayed with an option to play again.

+The user can also select a file to choose a random word from before the game starts, in the format of one word on each line of the file (delimited by a newline character).
+There is no limit on how long the word can be.
+Multi-word words aren't supported yet...

+File example:

+"""<br>
+firstword<br>secondword<br>thirdword<br>
+"""

 Windows Hangman test:

 ![Windows Hangman screenshot](./windows_hangman_test.png)

 Ubuntu Hangman win screenshot: